 Call us for ongoing support following your divorce

 At Miller Upshaw Family Law, PLLC, our attorneys chose family law because of the satisfaction we get from helping clients in Nashville move on to their new lives after divorce.
 We continue to help them with modification and enforcement issues long after their divorces have been finalized.
 On Woodland Street in historic Edgefield, our Nashville office is within sight of the courthouse and offers free parking.
-Call us today at 615-454-9899 or contact us online to schedule a consultation with an experienced attorney.
+Call us today at 615-391-4200 or contact us online to schedule an in-person or video consultation with an experienced attorney.